 What is hepatitis A and B?

 Hepatitis viruses cause liver inflammation and can also be transmitted during sex.
-But you can easily protect yourself from infections.
-Hepatitis is an important issue for s.a.m health – but the focus is on protection and not on regular testing.
-We therefore do not offer tests for hepatitis, but will inform you about protection options.
+However, you can easily protect yourself from infection.
+Hepatitis is an important topic for s.a.m health - but the focus is on protection and not on regular testing.
+That's why we don't offer hepatitis tests, but provide you with information on how to protect yourself.

 What is hepatitis A?

-Hepatitis A is rarely transmitted during sex, but there have been repeated outbreaks of hepatitis A in Europe in recent years among gay men and other men who have sex with men.
-Although the hepatitis A virus “only” causes an acute illness – the infection always heals itself – this acute illness in adults usually confines the patient to bed for weeks.
+Hepatitis A is rarely transmitted during sex, but in recent years there have been repeated outbreaks of hepatitis A in Europe among gay men and other men who have sex with men.
+Although the hepatitis A virus “only” causes an acute illness - the infection always heals itself - this acute illness in adults usually confines the patient to bed for weeks.
 The hepatitis A viruses are excreted with the feces, they are ingested with the mouth.
-Even the slightest traces are sufficient for infection, for example if a finger touches the anus during sex and then comes to the mouth.
+Even the slightest traces are sufficient for infection, e.g. if a finger touches the anus during sex and comes to the mouth afterwards.

-You can also contract hepatitis A from undercooked vegetables or shellfish (especially in countries with poor hygiene conditions).
-In some regions, even tap water is not safe (which is also used for ice cubes, for example…).
+Otherwise, you can also become infected with hepatitis A (especially in countries with poor hygiene conditions) via uncooked vegetables or shellfish.
+In some regions, even tap water is not safe (which is also used for ice cubes, for example...).
 A vaccination against hepatitis A therefore not only offers protection during sex, but also when traveling.

-In Germany, hepatitis A is rare, affecting around one in 100,000 people every year.
+Hepatitis A is rare in Germany, with around one in 100,000 people affected each year.

 What is hepatitis B?